-Data Core
+Data and Measurement Core

 3) rigorously justify pooling data across homogenous populations using the same/exchangeable measures, and